PeterQuinn925/pid_recognition/README.md

 or other lines it is connected to.
 Return the data as JSON and only return JSON*
 4. Get the equipment list.
 Local LLMs did not reliably return this information either.
 As with line list, Claude Sonnet was used. *List the equipment on this P&ID with the name, description and associated metadata.
 Only list the primary equipment.
 Do not list piping, valves, instruments or information about the drawing itself.
 Return data as JSON*
 5. Valve List.
 LLMs don't do a good job at identifying all valve symbols.
 A ML algorithm, Yolov5, was used instead.
 This relies on work done previously here: https://github.com/ch-hristov/p-id-symbols.
 The training symbols are a generic set.
 If this is used commericially, you might want to retrain it using custom symbols that match the ones used on your P&IDs.
    5.1 Run each quadrant through Yolo to detect valves, instruments, other symbols.
 The result is a CSV file containing the class of object, confidence percent, and coordinates of the symbol in the drawing.
+   5.2 Go through the results CSV file and create an png snippet centered around each symbol.
+   5.3 Go through the CSV file again.
+Take each valve (and ignore the non- valve symbols) and send the png snippet to Gemma3:27B with the following prompt *Look at the valve in the center of the image.
+Return the valve size and valve tag number as a json string.
+If either value can't be found return the value as none*
+6. **TODO** Instrument list - do the same thing as with valves
+7. **TODO** Using the data gathered so far, create a DEXPI format XML file.

+Current side quest - see if I can recently released Hugging Face models to replace Claude.
+Other work to consider - can I train any of these models to do better?

 # H2 Why priorizitize Local operations
 # H3 Data Privacy/Security